WeblateOrg/weblate/docs/admin/projects.rst

 The process of creating a component is multi-staged and automatically detects most translation parameters.

+Once you have existing translation components, you can also easily add new ones for additional files or branches using same repository.

 First you need to fill in name and repository location:

 .. image:: /images/user-add-component-init.png